NBA Rumors: Anthony Davis Could End Up On The New York Knicks If The Lakers ‘Implode’ This Year

 — Silver Screen & Roll (@LakersSBN) August 11, 2019

 But it will not be an easy path in the Western Conference.
-Kawhi Leonard ended up spurning the Lakers for their intra-stadium rivals, the Los Angeles Clippers, who also pulled off a blockbuster trade landing Paul George from the Oklahoma City Thunder.
+Kawhi Leonard ended up spurning the Lakers for their intra-stadium rivals, the Los Angeles Clippers, who also pulled off a blockbuster trade, landing Paul George from the Oklahoma City Thunder.
 The Houston Rockets also made significant moves toward title contention by trading for Russell Westbrook.

 If the New York Knicks could somehow pull off a move to land Anthony Davis, it may soothe some of the hurt feelings from fans after this offseason’s free agency quest came up empty.
 The Knicks had to watch Durant go to the crosstown rival Brooklyn Nets, joining Kyrie Irving in what has quickly become a contender to win the Eastern Conference.